-A glance at our current compositional oevre might offer us a suggestion in this respect: we might go back and have another look at a fugue we've already written, turn it's subject around (invert it), and see if it makes another good line.
+A glance at our own catalog of compositions might offer us a suggestion in this respect: we might go back and have another look at a Fugue we've already written, turn it's subject around (invert it), and see if it makes another good line.

-A good fugue subject (or countersubject) should also sound good when turned upside-down [See blog, Inversions].
+A good fugue subject (or countersubject) can be expected to sound good when turned upside-down also [See blog, Inversions].

-We might then take that inverted subject and create an entirely new fugue with it, perhaps enlarging it slightly by including an excursion into an unrelated key in addition to all 5 related keys; then, after that new fugue is written, we might use one of its countersubjects to build a related prelude to be paired with it.
+We might then take that inverted subject and create an entirely new Fugue with it, perhaps by enlarging it slightly by including an excursion into an unrelated key in addition to all 5 related keys; then, after that new Fugue is written, we might use one of its countersubjects to build a related Prelude to be paired with it.

-Building a second fugue by inverting another fugue's subject brings to mind some of what J.S.
-Bach illustrated when he penned his monumental work dubbed with the title "The Art Of Fugue."
+Building a second Fugue by inverting another Fugue's subject brings to mind some of what J.S.
+Bach illustrated when he penned his monumental work to which his sons, after his death, attached the title "The Art Of Fugue."

 It's a fascinating trick if the opportunity lends itself and one that will lead us to make many interesting and rewarding discoveries in composition if we just have the courage and will to give it a try.

-And if the prelude has just one theme, it can be worked easily enough, once again, in the 6-part form that Louis Vierne taught his students to use for improvisation on a single free theme [See blog, Learning By Example, Getting Started With Writing, Part XXXI].
+When the Prelude is supplied with just one theme, it can be worked easily enough, once again, in the 6-part improvisational form that Louis Vierne taught his students to use for improvisation on a single free theme [See blog, Learning By Example, Getting Started With Writing, Part XXXI].

-This was the scheme employed in the score of Prelude & Fugue in b minor Op.
-26 [See menu bar, Free Stuff]; it's Fugue subject is the preceding a minor Fugue Op.
-25 subject in inverted form.
+This was the scheme employed in the score of the b minor Op.
+26 Prelude & Fugue [See menu bar, Free Stuff]; it's Fugue subject is the preceding Op.
+25 Fugue subject in inverted form.